 For example, "Oops, I spent $45 more dollars than I expected on coffee this month—I need to cut back next month".
 Or, "Wow, I’m consistently spending $20 less on gas each month—I can put this toward my debt instead".

-These are reflections points that can help you become aware of your fiscal responsibilities.
+These are reflection points that can help you become aware of your fiscal responsibilities.
 To be more mindful of your spending in the future, make sure your monthly expenses are all accounted for.

 Establish emergency savings and sinking funds

 Unexpected expenses happen.
-There’s no avoiding them, but you can build up savings so that when disaster strikes—or even happy surprises pop up—you aren't left scrambling for cash.
-This is what your emergency savings are for.
+There’s no avoiding them.
+But you can build up savings so that when disaster strikes—or even happy surprises pop up—you aren't left scrambling for cash.

 Pay off debt

-If you are paying interest on your debt, its sucking the potential out of your longer-term savings and investments.
+If you are paying interest on your debt, it's sucking the potential out of your long-term savings and investments.
 Especially if you have high-interest debt.

-So focus on eliminating your debt as soon as you have an emergency fund built up.
-It’s a relief to be free from the weight of debt, whether it's credit card debt or student loan debt.
+So focus on getting rid of your debt as soon as you have an emergency fund built up.
+You'll be relieved to be free from the weight of debt, whether it's credit card debt or student loan debt.
 And paying them off is definitely the fiscally responsible thing to do.

 If you use credit cards, ensure you have a plan to use those credit cards wisely.
-This includes budgeting your spending and paying off your balance each month.
+Budget your spending.
+And pay off your balance every end of the month.

 Create multiple streams of income

 While your time is precious, you likely have a small amount to spare that’s worth the extra income.
-If you’re not totally sold on the idea, consider putting your side hustle income toward something specific like a fancy gadget.
+If you’re not totally sold on the idea, consider putting your side hustle paycheck toward something specific like a fancy gadget.
 You may also use it to reward yourself with a day at the spa.